WheelieTired/btc-app/README.md

 _Look at the `package.json` for other commands!_

 ### Other Information
+- Discussion of deployment of different pieces with links and tips: https://github.com/Tour-de-Force/btc-app/issues/221
 - Explanation of custom map server exploration: https://github.com/Tour-de-Force/btc-app/issues/222
 - The script `npm run format` ensures well formated code.
 Run `npm run format:replace` will make these changes
   - The current formatter suggest unix line endings